 The employee needs to share a code that the employer can check at the following link.

 Employers should bear in mind that not all immigration statuses can be checked online.
 At the moment, the online service can be used for those candidates holding:

-Employers can't force employees to use the online right to work check.
+Employers can’t force employees to use the online right to work check.
+However, online right to work checks using share codes have become popular.
 If the documents that the employee provides are from the accepted list of documents (i.e. List A, List B under Annex A), the employer must perform a manual check.

 Follow up checks